5 useful PIP commands, you must know!

 pip list

-• -o list outdated packages
+• -o to identify outdated packages.

-• -u list up-to-date packages
+• -u to pinpoint up-to-date packages.

-• -l list local packages
+• -l to focus on local packages.

-• -e list editable packages
+• -e to highlight editable packages.

 # Get list of all Packages